Niantic announces partnership with Nintendo on new augmented reality ‘Pikmin’ title – TechCrunch

-Nearly five years after the launch of Pokémon Go, Niantic announced Monday that they are partnering with Nintendo to co-develop a new title based on the company’s Pikmin franchise.
+Nearly five years after the launch of Pokémon GO, Niantic announced Monday they are partnering with Nintendo to co-develop a new title based on the company’s Pikmin franchise.

 Niantic says the app is being developed in their Tokyo office and will launch later this year.